Dubai Exiles have signaled their intent ahead of the new season by snapping up powerhouse Number 8 Jaen Botes from Abu Dhabi Saracens.

 “It was all new first year and we had basic plan on how to play.
 But it’s hard to sustain that.
 It’s important to have different voices.
 You need specialised people.
 That’s what we lacked last year, a different approach.

 “Me and Gareth (Venter, assistant coach) we definitely needed someone serious about coaching and with a rugby background.
-It was getting a bit too much so important to bring someone in, especially someone with such a great background.
+It was getting a bit too much so was important to bring someone in, especially someone with such a great background.

 “I think the guys will react, they now have another coach to impress, not just me.
 He (Denis) already spotted a few areas where we can work on and he’s really keen.
 The players start afresh and will want to impress.”